wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/176-record-of-meeting-between-mcewen-westerman-sandys-butler-heath-and-soames.md

 ---
+doc_date: '1962-04-18'
+doc_num: 176
+doc_order: 176
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: DO 159/58]'
-title: "176 RECORD OF MEETING BETWEEN MCEWEN, WESTERMAN, SANDYS, BUTLER, HEATH AND SOAMES"
+title: RECORD OF MEETING BETWEEN MCEWEN, WESTERMAN, SANDYS, BUTLER, HEATH AND SOAMES
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10041
 vol_id: 27
-doc_date: 1962-04-18
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 176 RECORD OF MEETING BETWEEN MCEWEN, WESTERMAN, SANDYS, BUTLER, HEATH AND SOAMES

-UKNA: DO 159/58

 London, 18 April 1962

 Confidential

  ****

 Britain, Australia and the European Economic Community

  _Mr Sandys_ opened the discussion by saying that it was clear that the problems involved by Australia’s wheat trade would not be solved during the present talks.
 However, they had been a most valuable analysis of the position and had brought about a better understanding, he hoped, on both sides.
 Certainly British Ministers were better acquainted with the Australian position and Mr McEwen’s arguments had made a profound impact upon them.

 2\.
 Summing up the British position, _Mr Sandys_ said that British Ministers understood that Australia was not satisfied with the working of the 1957 Agreement and would like it to be accepted as the basis for any future arrangements.
 (Here Mr McEwen dissented, on the ground that what Australia wanted was something like the intention of the 1957 Agreement and not the _de facto_ result of it).